kheuton/opioid_overdose_models/README.md

 ## Models

 ### Simple Python Models
-Most models are located in the `experiment-runner` directory, and running `recreate_table.py` will re-create the results from Table 1
+Most models are located in the `experiment-runner` directory, and running `recreate_table.py` will re-create the results from Tables 1 & 2

 ### Other models